BaxoPlenty/quebec/README.md

 ## 📚 Documentation

-The documentation can be found here: https://baxoplenty.gitbook.io/quebec-docs
+The documentation of the latest release can be found here: https://baxoplenty.gitbook.io/quebec-docs

 It contains important information as well as usage, setup and other guides.